greenyouse/transit-app/README.md

 for Udacity's Senior Web Developer Nanodegree.

-## What's so great?
+## Features

 This is a
 [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app)
-and comes with many of the features you would expect to see from a PWA.
+and comes with many of the things you would expect to see from a PWA.

-If you're not familiar with progressive web apps, here are some of the neat features that this app has:
+Here's an overview of some of the cool features in this app:

 - an app shell architecture (for fast start-up times)
 - a service worker for caching data and updating the app